The Benefits Of Understanding Your Life Story

 I’ve learned you rise above times of suffering and darkness, walking by faith in the power of the Holy Spirit.
 You grab onto the Word of God and never let go.

-When you have suffered a little while, “God himself will complete and make you what you ought to be, establish and ground you securely, and strengthen, and settle you.”
+When you have suffered a little while, “God will complete and make you what you ought to be, establish and ground you securely, strengthen, and settle you.”

 He knows and loves you intimately, flaws and all.